joshcodd/volume-rendering/README.md

 ## Default datasets:
 I have included some datasets to be used as default ones.
 In this case, the file name of the dataset include the dimensions of the X, Y and Z axis in that order.
 These are the dimensions to be used in the axis length input boxes when loading a file.

-e.g  The filename CThead_256x256x113 has an X axis length of 256, a Y axis length of 256 and a Z axis length of 113.
+e.g. The filename CThead_256x256x113 has an X axis length of 256, a Y axis length of 256 and a Z axis length of 113.

 ## Visible Human Project